What is the Health and Biomedical Sciences Career Area?

 Some careers involve working directly with people, while others involve research into diseases or collecting and formatting data and information.
 You can work in hospitals, medical or dental offices, laboratories, communities, medivac units, sports arenas, or cruise ships.

-This career cluster is organized into five career pathways:
+This career area is organized into five career pathways:

 - Biotechnology research and development